Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

 {\textsc{CoBüchi}}

 We identify two criteria on classes of qualitative games~$\gamefam$, each of which is sufficient for quantitative games in~$\limsupgames{\gamefam}$ to be solvable with respect to some given~$b$.
-More precisely, we provide decision procedures for~$\limsupgames{\gamefam}$ for the case that \begin{enumerate} \item games from~$\gamefam$ can be solved in conjunction with coBüchi-conditions, and for the case that \item games from~$\gamefam$ are prefix-independent. \end{enumerate}
+More precisely, we provide decision procedures for~$\limsupgames{\gamefam}$ for the case that \begin{itemize} \item games from~$\gamefam$ can be solved in conjunction with coBüchi-conditions, and for the case that \item the winner of a play~$\rho$ in a game from~$\gamefam$ depends only on an infinite suffix of~$\rho$. \end{itemize}

+The latter condition is commonly referred to as prefix-independence, which we formally define later in this section.